finalv2/cwp-decap-test/strategies/ask-children-and-youth-about-their-kin.md

 **Indiana** is piloting a practice of asking child welfare workers for a child or youth's input whenever they call the placement desk.

-**New Mexico** increased initial kinship placements significantly in one year by shifting to practices that focus on the child or youth.
+**New Mexico** increased initial kinship placements significantly in 1 year by shifting to practices that focus on the child or youth.
 This includes asking about their supportive connections.

-During the COVID-19 pandemic, **Rhode Island** set up Zoom meetings with each group home facility and met with each child or youth one-on-one to discuss their placement options.
+During the COVID-19 pandemic, **Rhode Island** set up Zoom meetings with each group home facility and met with each child or youth 1-on-1 to discuss their placement options.
 They successfully moved many children and youth from group homes into kin placements.

 **Fairfax County, Virginia** conducts family finding for children and youth annually and at every placement change.